A simple checklist for moving overseas

 Important!
 Do not ask your mover to pack money, jewelry, medication, hazardous items, food or perfume in your shipment.
 For a full list of Hazardous items, contact your mover.

 Regardless of the reason, Suddath is here to help make your experience moving overseas one to remember.
 Feel free to keep this checklist handy so you can stay on top of everything during your move.
-View a printable version of this checklist and keep it for reference as you prepare for your next adventure.
+View a printable version of this international moving checklist and keep it for reference as you prepare for your next adventure.
 Our experts will help you every step of the way, so contact us.
 Safe travels!